vinceranga/uganda-poverty/README.md

 July 2018 - now, updated 12/21/2018

 Operating up-to-date object detection models on high-resolution satellite imagery to identify indicators of poverty and economic inequality within Uganda.
+The target of this project is to use machine learning models to extract metrics such as distributions of house size, house density over the area, house material, car size, car density over the area ... and identify subtle links between metrics that are indicators of poverty.

+_Why is it important to analyze these metrics?
+How does the correlation between density of houses and density of cars matter?_ Consider a region that is primarily a slum.
+It will have a high density of houses, small average house size, lack of water bodies or green regions, and low density of cars (which typically do not fit inside slums).
+Additionally, the most overwhelming color will match the roofing style, which is typically grey aluminum sheets.
+The model will connect these variables to predict that the region is a slum, and thus have a high density of people but a low average income.
+This is more evident example, but a machine learning model will be able to pick up on subtelties that may be of significant use to policy-makers and international aid efforts.

 Informal poster available at: https://drive.google.com/file/d/1UOCmL-kd8EUbzdqqdAYX16QGOyzbMIEH/view?usp=sharing